Skip to content

 Fly-tipping is the illegal dumping of any waste on to land.

-Fly-tipped waste generally consists of single or multiple bags, household goods or large items of rubbish that are illegally dumped instead of being disposed of properly at a council amenity site or landfill.
+Fly-tipped waste generally consists of multiple items of waste that are illegally dumped instead of being disposed of properly at an authorised waste site such as council amenity site or landfill.

-If you see someone illegally dumping rubbish you should report it so that we can remove the rubbish and investigate the crime.
+If you see someone illegally dumping rubbish you should report it so that we can investigate the crime, remove the waste from council land or bring it to the attention of private landowners.

 Report fly-tipping